 Beliefs such as these are incompatible with enlightened values.
 Therefore, many atheists believe (and Humanism holds) that they deserve to be exposed and discussed in public.
 Unfortunately, believers themselves are often unable to see the absurdity of their beliefs, having been brought up with them since childhood.
 Many will not even have noticed that the above rituals are those of conservative Judaism, Catholicism, Islam, variants of Hinduism, and Christianity.
 Therefore, the task of exposing such absurdities falls disproportionally on the unbelievers — and satire may sometimes be the most effective means to that end.

-Atheists intend to insult the faithful
+Atheists insult the faithful

 Atheists reject belief in God.
 If they say in public that God does not exist, that belief in God is nonsense, or that religion is harmful, then this can be seen as an insult to the faithful.